BCLab-UNM/Swarmathon-Docs/Competition Rules.md

    - Teams participating in the Physical competition are encouraged to modify any parts of the SwarmBaseCode-ROS code base, including adding or deleting ROS packages and adjusting the Gazebo model files to better replicate the capabilities of their physical robots, **with the exception** of `/src/rqt_rover_gui`, which should **not** be modified.
 You may modify the `/misc/rover_onboard_node_launch.sh` startup script, but **do not** change the name of the script itself.
 All committed code that is pushed to a team's GitHub repository by the cutoff date will be pulled and run onboard robots during the Physical competition.

+   - Teams may not modify the Arduino code.

     - Teams participating in the Virtual competition are also allowed to modify any parts of the code base, including adding or deleting ROS packages, **with the exception** of `/simulation`, `/src/rqt_rover_gui`, and `/src/gazebo_plugins`, which **may not** be modified.